javier-lopez/javier.io/blog/en/_posts/2014-10-21-hints-in-writing-unix-tools-with-shell-scripting.md

 fi
 </pre>

-In the other hand, to print or copy the output to the clipboard depending whether the tool is part of one-liner or not you can test for fd 1:
+To control the output, you can test for fd 1 as in this example,

 <pre class="sh_sh">
 if command -v "xclip" >/dev/null 2>&amp;1 || [ -t 1 ];  then